Títeres en el Caribe: Debunking the Myth of Dominican (In)Dependence (Part 2)

 This is a multi-part article in a series critically analyzing the history of independence in the Dominican Republic.
-The next part will be published on July 5, 2020, the date of the country’s rescheduled presidential elections and five months after municipal elections were fraudulently suspended on February 16, 2020.
+The third part was published on July 5th, the date of the country’s rescheduled presidential elections and five months after municipal elections were fraudulently suspended on February 16, 2020.

 Jay Espinosa Fabian is an Nuyo-Dominican writer and photographer.
 He was born and raised in the Bronx, New York to parents who immigrated from the Dominican Republic.
 Jay can be followed on Instagram @thejayespi.

 ● Andres, Lydia San.
 “The Sugar Industry in the Dominican Republic.”
 Edwardian Promenade.
 2016.
 Date Accessed: March 1, 2020. http://www.edwardianpromenade.com/history/the-sugar-industry-in-the-dominican-republic/

 ● Dunkel, G. “Haitians remember U.S. invasion of 1915.”
 2015.
 Date Accessed: March 1, 2020. https://www.workers.org/2015/08/21241/

 ● Fuller, Stephen M. & Cosmas, Graham A. “Marines in the Dominican Republic 1916-1924.”
 1974.
 History and Museums Division Headquarters, U.S. Marine Corps, Washington D.C. https://www.marines.mil/Portals/1/Publications/Marines%20in%20the%20Dominican%20Republic%20PCN%2019000412600_1.pdf